cmccammon/Chatty_Cats/readme.md

+#Chatty-Cats
+##Description
+This is the backend readme.md for our hackathon project.
+We had a three person team made up of 2 front-end people and one rails developer.
+We created a cat themed chat program, with specific rooms and user accounts.
+Users can be in multiple rooms.

+## Features

+* Chat with multiple people in a chat room
+* Choose from a list of available rooms
+* Create new users
+* Create new chat rooms
+* View users profiles

+##Instructions for API

 ###All ‘GET’ requests will be in JSON format.
-All ‘post’, ‘create’ and ‘delete’ posts must be in plain text format.
+All ‘post’, ‘create’ and ‘delete’ posts must be in plain text format per this link.

 **Show all Chats for all rooms:**

-To ‘get’ all chats for all rooms, use;
+To 'get' all chats for all rooms, use;
 <https://chatty-cats.herokuapp.com/chats>

 **Show all Chats for a Room:**